A guide to Next.js layouts and nested layouts - LogRocket Blog

 Understanding how layouts work in Next.js is crucial for building complex projects with the framework.
 In this guide, we’ve covered all the necessary steps to structure the rendered UI with shared content and use it across multiple routes.

-We’ve discussed how to achieve layouts and nested layouts both in the Pages Router and the new App Router.
-Additionally, we’ve seen how to use route groups to create custom layouts for specific route segments.
+We discussed how to achieve layouts and nested layouts in both the Pages Router and the new App Router.
+Additionally, we saw how to use route groups to create custom layouts for specific route segments.
+Finally, we learned how to implement parallel routes for the simultaneous rendering of multiple pages within a layout.

 If you found this guide helpful, we encourage you to share it with others.
 If you have any questions or contributions, feel free to leave a comment.

-Note: Editor’s note: This article was updated on 19 February 2024 to discuss new file conventions (layouts and templates) introduced in Next.js 14, demonstrate how component remounting and state management differ in layouts vs. templates, add a section on parallel routes, and ensure all code examples are up to date and compile correctly.